izderadicka/xapi-back/README.md

 Usage is pretty straightforward:
 * command name is xb -  xb -h gives overall help,  xb command -h gives help for given command
-* update /etc/xapi-back.cfg   with details about hosts connections (sorry but password is in cleartext for now) and root of your backup directory
+* update config file (~/.xapi-back.cfg or /etc/xapi-back.cfg)  with details about hosts connections (sorry but passwords are in cleartext for now - so for security reason it's better have config file in your home directory with 0600 access) and root of your backup directory
 * xb list -  test that you connect to hosts and see VMs list
 * go to [xapi-back homepage](http://zderadicka.eu/projects/python/xapi-back-simple-xen-backup-tool/) for more details